CloudComputingB4/Titanic-Survival-Prediction---Project/README.md

 ## Problems

-In the creation of the application, we do not face much issues except during the deployement where some python libraries were not at the required version.
+In the creation of the application, we do not face much issues except during the deployment where some python libraries were not at the required version.

 ## Web App Operation